conafohd/koldata/README.md

 **Policies ensure:**

 - Only admins can write to public tables
-- Editors can only write to staging tables for their assigned NGOs
+- Editors/creators can only write to staging tables for their assigned NGOs
-- Editors can only read their own staging table entries
+- Editors/creators can only read their own staging table entries

 **Data Flow Cycle**

 ```
 Admin → Direct write to source tables
-Editor → Write to update/new tables → Admin validation → Merge to public tables
+Editor/creators → Write to update/new tables → Admin validation → Merge to public tables
 ```

 ## **PostgreSQL Functions**

 - is_admin - Verifies if user has admin role
 - handle_new_user - On user registration, auto-assigns editor role if email matches NGO's editing contact
-- can_edit_association - Verifies user has editor role for specific NGO
+- check_user_has_edit_association - Verifies user has editor role for specific NGO
+- check_user_is_creator - Verifies user has creator role
 - submit_association_update - Handles NGO updates: replaces existing entry or creates new one in associations_update table
 - submit_project_update - Same logic as above for projects
 - get_db_stats - Calculates dashboard statistics